 After considering scores of stone veneer options by numerous stone fabricators, our homeowners kept returning to the exquisite look of Quarry Mill’s Cabernet Fieldledge stone veneer.
 The mosaic/ashlar blended product provided the perfect authentic, locally-quarried stone they were striving for.

-Cabernet was chosen for its beauty, tumbled appearance, and its relative lightweight and ease of application when compared to its full stone veneer counterparts.
+Cabernet was chosen for its beauty, tumbled appearance, and relatively lightweight and ease of application when compared to its full stone veneer counterparts.

 Cabernet is a tumbled real stone veneer in shades of earthy browns.
-The stone has unusually rich and deep tones of brown, gold and some rust tones.
-It is classified as a fieldledge style as it has some semi-irregular pieces but can be installed in a more linear ashlar style pattern.
-The thin stone has a relatively smooth texture with occasional ripples on the faces on the individual pieces.
+The stone has unusually rich and deep tones of brown, gold, and some rust tones.
+It is classified as a fieldledge style as it has some semi-irregular pieces but can be installed in a more linear ashlar-style pattern.
+The thin stone has a relatively smooth texture with occasional ripples on the faces of the individual pieces.

 Completing the Remodel

 Our homeowner applied the Cabernet to his home’s stucco wall finish in several areas.
 Our sales member, Brandon Small, was instrumental in providing guidance on the preparation and application process of Quarry Mill’s product.
-With Brandon’s help and our homeowners own online research, he determined that the best way to ensure the long lasting application of the veneer product was to to first power-wash the painted surfaces, followed by scarring the surface with a diamond wheel, applying a high quality bonding agent directly to the wall surface, and using a binding mortar for the stone.
+With Brandon’s help and our homeowner's own online research, he determined that the best way to ensure the long-lasting application of the veneer product was to first power-wash the painted surfaces, followed by scarring the surface with a diamond wheel, applying a high-quality bonding agent directly to the wall surface, and using a binding mortar for the stone.

 The semi-custom home was built by a local, well-known home builder.
 As such, the house design theme is common to all of the homes in the neighborhood.
-With our homeowners vision and Quarry Mill’s Cabernet stone, they were able to set their house apart from others with beautiful, natural, and old-world charm that attracts looks and complements from their neighbors and passersby, alike.
+With our homeowners' vision and Quarry Mill’s Cabernet stone, they were able to set their house apart from others with beautiful, natural, and old-world charm that attracts looks and compliments from their neighbors and passersby, alike.